Grzego/handwriting-generation/README.md

 python generate.py --model=path_to_model
 ```

 When model is trained you can use `generate.py` scipt to test how it works.
-Without providing `--text` argument this script will ask you what to generate in loop.
+Without providing `--text` argument this script will ask you what to generate in a loop.

 Additional options for generation:
 * `--bias` (`float`) - with higher bias generated handwriting is more _clear_ so to speak (read paper for more info)